American Indian languages * American Indian culture * What's new on our site today!

-This is our collection of links to Biloxi folktales and traditional stories that can be read online.
-We have indexed our Native American myths section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+This is our index of Biloxi folktales and traditional stories that can be read online.
+We have organized our Native American myths section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Biloxi tribe, the traditional stories of neighboring tribes like the Tunica and Natchez are very similar.

 How Rabbit Snared The Sun: